Nature in a Sorry State

 Listen, things could be worse.
 You could be a coot.
 Coot, reports Patti Malmborg of the Illinois Natural History Survey, usually feed in the same waters as ducks.
 Unlike ducks, they are unpalatable and so are not considered good sport by hunters, but often coot do offer the advantage of lying within convenient gunshot range.
 Coot, writes Malmborg, "commonly . . . have been used as practice targets."
 And because they're seldom retrieved, a curious public has no way of knowing how many coot die in Illinois each year in the cause of good marksmanship.

 That is one of the few facts that cannot be found in The Natural Resources of Illinois, an "introduction and guide" published by the state's Natural History Survey.
 Natural Resources is itself a considerable resource, a catalog crammed with more than 200 maps, tables, and charts.
 Its text describes the weather and geology, the agriculture, the water and mineral resources, and the fish, birds, and mammals of Illinois.
-It is a Baedeker to a different Illinois, one in which most of us will always be tourists, whose realms are familiar only to specialists, usually those who work for the state's natural resources bureaucracy--the Department of Conservation; the state's Water, Geological, and Natural History surveys; state and federal agriculture departments; etc. Some 50 of these experts contributed articles to this collection, and many others supplied research information.
-(Natural Resources is one of the few books to call attention to the George Hubert Jrs. of the world--he "graciously allowed the use of his furbearer data.")
+It is a Baedeker to a different Illinois, one in which most of us will always be tourists, whose realms are familiar only to specialists, usually those who work for the state's natural resources bureaucracy—the Department of Conservation, the state's Water, Geological, and Natural History surveys, state and federal agriculture departments, and so on.
+Some 50 of these experts contributed articles to this collection, and many others supplied research information.
+(Natural Resources is one of the few books to call attention to the George Hubert Jrs. of the world—he "graciously allowed the use of his furbearer data.")

 Illinois is all wet.
 Rain is why Illinois doesn't look like Kansas: thousands of years of erosion have carved the state's once-flat postglacial terrain into its current distinctive rolling shape.
 A billion gallons of water is estimated to fall on Illinois during an average day, roughly 200 times the amount Chicago withdraws daily from Lake Michigan.